 There's a risk that assets, especially unlisted assets, may not be able to be sold in a relatively short period without affecting the price of the asset.
+All options, particularly our pre-mixed options, will typically have some exposure to illiquid assets.
 We actively monitor liquidity risk and have a policy for managing it.

 21Our investment portfolio contains exposure to illiquid assets.
 However, we're generally able to satisfy portability requirements from cash reserves.
-For more information about our portfolio, visit spiritsuper.com.au/investments or call 1800 005 166.
+For more details about our portfolio, visit spiritsuper.com.au/investments or call 1800 005 166.